Sys-Inventor-Lab/AI4System-OSML/server_with_Intel_Xeon_E5_2697_v4/README.md

 # OSML on a server equipped with an Intel Xeon E5 2697 v4 CPU

 ## Platform specification
-This artifact is conduct on a server equipped with Intel Xeon E5 2679 v4.
+This artifact is conducted on a server equipped with Intel Xeon E5-2679 v4.
 The platform specification is as following.

 ###### Table 1.
 Platform specification
 | Configuration              | Specification                               |